Skip to main content

 FieldRequiredDefaultDescription

-approval.signing_countNoNoneAuto-request signing access for this many signing operations
+approval.signing_countNoNoneAuto-request signing access for this many signatures when no active access exists.

 VariableDescription